pschaus/book_lepl1402/source/part3.rst

 In the :ref:`merge_sort_implem` implementation, new arrays are created at each level of recursion.
 The overall space complexity is thus of :math:`\mathcal{O}(n \log n)`, where :math:`n` is the number of elements in the input array.
-This is because, at each level of the recursion, new arrays are created, adding up to :math:`n` elements per level, and the recursion goes :math:`\log n` levels deep.
+This is because, at each level of the recursion, new arrays are created in the current frame, adding up to :math:`n` elements per level, and the recursion goes :math:`\log n` levels deep.